-Smart notification is excellent on the Vivo Active; it is especially optimized for Android pairing.
+Smart notification is excellent on the Vivo Active; it is specially optimized for Android pairing.

 In recent times, Suunto was struggling to keep the pace of the market.
 With Suunto 7, they’ve established a partnership with Google installing the Wear Os.

 The watch is running plenty of Google apps, has optimized functionalities useful for everyday use.